Free Ponytail Hat Knitting Pattern (Super Bulky Yarn)

-THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.This simple women’s ponytail hat knitting pattern is an excellent advanced beginner project, knit in the round.
+THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.If you love wearing your hair up in cold weather, this ponytail hat knitting pattern (aka a messy bun beanie) is the perfect quick make.

 Please scroll down to view the free pattern or purchase a printer-friendly ad-free PDF in my shop here.